 Consider other water users and how you may avoid them.

-Take extra care to avoid causing damage or disturbance and follow the guidance in the WCA’s Sea Kayaking Guide to Good Environmental Practice.
+Take extra care to avoid causing damage or disturbance and follow the guidance from Canoe Wales protecting our environment.